psrc/urbansim2/README.md

 ## Pushing Changes to GitHub

 For now, since everything is under development, we will push all our changes into the master branch (unless you want to have your own experimental branch).
+Python3 code is in the `dev_python3` branch.

 ### Exclusions